Mike Adams (offensive tackle): Pittsburgh Steelers

 On May 8, 2012, the Steelers signed Adams to a four-year, $3.54 million contract with a signing bonus of $1.01 million and $1.01 million guaranteed.

-Adams played in his first career game on September 9, 2012, against the Denver Broncos.
-On October 21, 2012, he received his first career start in a 24–17 victory over the Cincinnati Bengals.
+Adams played in his first game on September 9, 2012, against the Denver Broncos.
+On October 21, 2012, he received his first start in a 24–17 victory over the Cincinnati Bengals.
 He then started the next 5 games.
 He finished his rookie season with 6 starts in 10 games.

 On September 8, 2013, Adams started the Steelers' season opener against the Tennessee Titans.
 After four consecutive starts to begin the season, he was benched due to ineffective play.
 He finished his second season with 10 starts in 15 games.

 After beginning his third season as a back-up, Adams received his first start of the year on October 26, 2014, in a 51–34 win over the Indianapolis Colts.
 He would not return to his starting role until Week 13.
 During his third season he started 4 times in 16 games.

-In early June 2015, Adams was placed on the PUP list before training camp in order to recuperate from a back surgery.
+In early June 2015, Adams was placed on the physically unable to play list before training camp in order to recuperate from back surgery.

 On May 5, 2016, Adams was released after failing a physical, ending his tumultuous career with the team.